Miles F. Osmaston, MA (Oxon)

 Successive government cancellations of weapons, enforcing changes of employer, then left Miles with no CV (secret work), so he took a year off (1965-66) to conceive and apply globally, in outline for the past 600Ma, a form of what later became called 'plate tectonics', as an insight upon how this particular planet works.
 His written-up account was instrumental in achieving a career switch to Earth Science in Imperial College in 1966.

 Since then, he has pursued in parallel his interests, both in fundamental physical-astrophysical dynamical matters (including gravitation) and in the Earth's internal behaviour and evolution, as evidenced by plate dynamical behaviour, upon the products and hazards of which we all depend or need to contend.
-In the past 15 years these two streams have appeared to merge in the subject area of planetary system formation and thereby to support each other strongly - a matter of great personal excitement.
+In about 1992 these two streams have appeared to merge in the subject area of planetary system formation and thereby to support each other strongly - a matter of great personal excitement.
 The resulting strings of linkages now range all the way from particle physics, via planet, galaxy and galaxy cluster construction, to a new cosmology and (in the other direction) to observational constraints for multifaceted new perspectives on how the Earth's interior really works.
 All of which keeps him very busy.

 A detailed listing (>140 entries) of most of my published activities in these fields since 1947 is to be found at the Published papers & Conference abstracts page of this website.